Hematology and Oncology Overview

-Physicians in the Division of Hematology/Oncology provide excellent patient care in a variety of subspecialties, in addition to participating in clinical and basic research in order to provide the latest state-of-the-art care for our patients.
+Physicians in the Division of Hematology and Oncology provide excellent patient care in a variety of subspecialties, in addition to participating in clinical and basic research in order to provide the latest state-of-the-art care for our patients.

-Richard G. Sheehan, M.D., a disciple of William Damashek, M.D., was recruited to direct and develop the program at the Dallas VA Medical Center.
-The division had multidisciplinary interactions from its onset with Tom Dutcher, M.D., Director of Hematopathology, Jack Pritchard, M.D., Chair of Obstetrics and Gynecology, and Frederick Bonte, M.D., Chair of Radiology/Radiation therapy.
+Richard G. Sheehan, M.D., a disciple of William Damashek, M.D., was recruited to direct and develop the program at the VA Medical Center.
+The Division had multidisciplinary interactions from its onset with Tom Dutcher, M.D., Director of Hematopathology, Jack Pritchard, M.D., Chair of Obstetrics and Gynecology, and Frederick Bonte, M.D., Chair of Radiology/Radiation Therapy.

 Areas of specialized focus were developed by the recruitment of R. Graham Smith, M.D., from the National Cancer Institute to direct hematologic malignancies, Mateel Graham, M.D., to direct the educational and clinical care programs, and Roger L. Bick, M.D., to generate a hemostasis and coagulation arena.

 The first fellow in the Division was Merrick Reese, M.D., who subsequently originated Texas Oncology and then U.S. Oncology, the development of which generated a broad network of physicians in clinical practice in North Texas.